Emer’s practice focuses on property and property-related disputes. She also advises on related professional liability matters.

 Emer has advised in numerous disputes relating to easements, restrictive covenants, contracts of sale, mortgages and the registration of land.
 She also has considerable experience of disputes relating to the ownership of land and raising issues of constructive trust, proprietary estoppel and unjust enrichment.
 Notable cases include the following:

-This dispute relates to the Registered Land Act and whether various resort type rights are binding upon the new owners of the site of the former Cayman Hotel.
+The key issue was whether various ‘resort type’ rights were binding upon the new owners of the site of the former Cayman Hotel, as restrictive agreements and/or easements.

 Willmott v Kimchi (2021)